NimbleMax/NimbleMax/README.md

 - 👋 Hi, I’m @NimbleMax
 - 👀 I’m interested in Low Code Applications and UX in general
 - 🌱 I’m currently learning to create ReactJs applications
-- 📫 How to reach me through messages or DM the.ux.guide or the.frontend.guide on Instagram
+- 📫 Reach me through messages or DM the.ux.guide or the.frontend.guide on Instagram

 <!---
 NimbleMax/NimbleMax is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.